Alexiad: Representations of emotion

-Gender and style
+Writing style

-Anna Komnene's unusual style of writing history has been attributed to her gender.
-Her style is noteworthy in that it included a history of her father's actions during the First Crusade and her reactions to some of these events.
-Her opinions and commentary on particular events in an otherwise historical text have been assigned to her gender both positively and negatively.
-This interpretation of her histories is known as a "gendered history", meaning it is the history of Alexios and of Anna through her style, which is not seen in male authors.
-While the Roman historian Edward Gibbon saw this "gendered" narrative to betray "in every page the vanity of a female author", with some scholars agreeing with him, other scholars claim that this style might be indicative of Anna's mentor, Michael Psellos.
+Anna Komnene's unusual style is noteworthy in that it included a history of her father's actions during the First Crusade and her reactions to some of these events.
+Her opinions and commentary on particular events in an otherwise historical text have been assigned to her both positively and negatively.
+This interpretation of her histories is known as a "autobiographical history", meaning it is the history of Alexios and her own life in her style, which is not seen in male authors.
+While the English historian Edward Gibbon saw this "gendered" narrative to betray "in every page the vanity of a female author".
+Other scholars claim this style might be indicative of Anna's mentor, Michael Psellos.
 Some take this even further to suggest that Anna used Psellos' Chronographia as a model for her narration in her history and took his style even further, suggesting it was not her gender but her influences that led to her writing style.

-Anna Komnene is considered unique for her time in the intensity by which she integrates her own narrative and emotion and yet she does not mention all personal details, such as having four children.
-For some, this combination of style and lack of personal, gendered information is reconciled by her lack of modern feminist ideals, without which she was not interested in questioning her societal place in her narrative, even though her depictions of women do not fit in with the majority of male authors of the time.
-Her style can be understood from her belief that intelligence and nobility are far greater than gender in terms of importance and so Anna does not view her history as overstepping any necessary gender roles.
+Anna Komnene is considered unique for her time in the intensity by which she integrates her personal narrative yet does not focus on personal details.
+For some modern scholars it is an early example of inverted "gender roles", with a woman taking the lead of a story rather than the typical limitation as a quiet supporting role.
+Her style can be understood from her belief that intelligence and wisdom are far more important and so she does not view her history as overstepping gender roles, a view still finding agreement today: because, on the face of it, war, diplomacy and high politics have not been explicitly about [gendered] relationships, gender seems not to apply and so continues to be irrelevant to the thinking of historians.